 The injera is a kind of large pancake cooked in Ethiopia and Eritrea; it serves as a kind of of bread, plate and fork.

 It is made from teffa cereal that grows only on the high plateaus of these two countries, which explains why it cannot be found elsewhere.

-The lower surface of the injera in contact with the pan has a smooth texture, while the upper surface is honeycombed and porous.
+The bottom surface of the injera, in contact with the pan, has a smooth texture, while the top surface is honeycombed and porous.
 The pancake is cooked on one side only.

 What is eaten with Ingera in Ethiopia?

 The injera wafer is accompanied by a variety of sauces that are superimposed on it.

 Some sauces are vegetable-based: the Shiro (chickpeas), the Atkilt Wot (carrot, potato and cabbage mix), the Azifa (lentils), the Mesir Wot (mixture of lentils and a sauce of berber spicy), and the Fasolia (mixed green beans, carrots and caramelized onions).

 Injera recipe to make at home

-Above all, you need to be able to get teff flour, or to be lucky enough to have gone on a trip to Ethiopia ...
-Some online organic grocery stores offer it, however, because its virtues are starting to be known in Europe!
+First of all, you have to be able to get teff flour, or be lucky enough to have gone on a trip to Ethiopia ...
+Some online organic grocery stores offer it, because its virtues are beginning to be known in Europe!

 1- preparation of the dough :